ivoyager/ivoyager-changelogs/README.md

 **Repository name changes!** I changed the names of two repositories removing the "ivoyager_" prefix from "planetarium" and "project_template".
 The old URLs will continue to work so nothing should break.
 But you might want to update your fork and local repository names (and Git remotes) for consistency.

 ## Added
+* Network sync capability added in StateManager and Timekeeper (still todo: Body).
+This is to support a multiplayer game.
+Note that there is no NetworkLobby in core ivoyager, since that is very application-specific.

 ## Changes
 * Updates to README.md, LICENCE.txt, and export_presets.cfg.

 ## API-breaking changes
+* Many enums were renamed (for internal consistency)

 ## Bug fixes